 in delivering outcomes for children, young people and families."

 "I have found our working partnership with the Alliance to be a most rewarding

 professional relationship which enriches our work with our local community."

 Our vision is a society where every child enjoys the opportunity to learn through play.
-We believe families should be at the centre of policy-making and empowered and supported to become fully involved with their child's learning and development.
+We believe families should be at the centre of policy-making and empowered and supported to become fully involved with their child's learning, development, health and well-being.